colorizer/100-days-of-code/r1-log.md

 - Wrote a sagemath script for finding the stiffness of isoparametric elements
 - wrote (along with friend) python code for random walk and univariate method.

+### Day 32

+Today, I've been implementing the code for optimization methods.